kubernetes/kubernetes/docs/proposals/sysctl.md

    1. to enable containerized execution of special purpose applications without the need to enable those kernel features host wide, e.g. ip forwarding for network router daemons

+## Constraints and Assumptions

+* Only namespaced kernel parameters can be modified
+* Built on-top of the existing security context work
+* Be container-runtime agnostic
+  - on the API level
+  - the implementation (and the set of supported sysctls) will depend on the runtime
+* Kernel parameters can be set during a container creation process only.

+## Further work (out of scope for this proposal)

+* Update kernel parameters in running containers.
+* Integration with new container runtime proposal: https://github.com/kubernetes/kubernetes/pull/25899.
+* Hugepages support (compare [docker#4717](https://github.com/docker/docker/issues/4717#issuecomment-77426026)) - while also partly configured through sysctls (`vm.nr_hugepages`, compare http://andrigoss.blogspot.de/2008/02/jvm-performance-tuning.html) - is out-of-scope for this proposal as it is not namespaced and as a limited resource (similar to normal memory) needs deeper integration e.g. with the scheduler.

 ## Community Work